GraphScope/GART/docs/documentation/getting-started/intro-content.rst

 An ideal model for processing online graph data needs to fulfill at least the following three requirements:

 1. **Performance**.
-The performance of the graph processing meets the performance of advanced graph processing systems.
-However, storing data as tables in relational storage for graph processing requires a large number of time-consuming join operations.
+Storing data as tables in relational storage for graph processing requires a large number of time-consuming join operations.
 Such operations cause serious performance degradation compared to the graph native storage and execution engine.

 2. **Data freshness**.
-To keep the data current, long offline data moves need to be avoided so that analysis can be performed quickly on the updated data.
+To keep the data consistent, long offline data moves need to be avoided so that analysis can be performed quickly on the updated data.
 In some time-sensitive scenarios, such as fraud detection, early analysis results can avoid losses.

 3. **Expressiveness**.
 Graph data processing tasks are diverse, such as graph traversal, graph algorithms, graph learning, etc. Therefore, sufficient graph representation capabilities are needed to be able to represent different graph tasks efficiently.